Preventive measures in line with COVID-19

 Please be advised that Le Groupe Maurice is monitoring the situation very closely and is in constant contact with the public health authorities in order to ensure that best practices are adopted and complied with.

-For news updates on Le Groupe Maurice’s residences, please follow us on Facebook.
+For the latest news on Le Groupe Maurice’s residences, follow us on Facebook.